 First inhabited by Arawak and Carbi people from South America, and later introduced to the Western world by Christopher Columbus, Trinidad and Tobago are the southernmost islands of the Caribbean.
-The islands were passed around by colonialists who built cocoa plantations and imported immigrant labour from Africa, Europe and India, whose descendents make up the diverse population in Trinidad and Tobago today.
+The islands were passed around by colonialists who built cocoa plantations and imported immigrant labour from Africa, Europe, and India; their descendents make up the diverse population in Trinidad and Tobago today.

-The capital city of Port of Spain is perhaps best known for the raucous Carnival celebration held every spring, with music, dancing, parades, and colourful costumes whirling through the streets of the town for five days.
+The capital city of Port of Spain is perhaps best known for the raucous carnival held every spring, with music, dancing, parades, and colourful costumes whirling through the streets of the town for five days.
 Scarborough is less well-known, but a popular port of call for cruises in the Caribbean.

 Two days are said to be sufficient to take in the sights (and shops) of the cities, but an eternity isn't long enough to enjoy the blissful relaxation of the seaside resorts in Trinidad and Tobago.
 Active pursuits like scuba diving, snorkelling, sailing, hiking, golf and bird watching are popular, as are less strenuous activities such as lazing in a hammock or sunning on the beach.